N51N3/TinyZorin/README.md

 ## Tweaks & Customization
 ## System Optimization
 ## Install Apps & Packages
-ZorinOS comes with a built-in Software store and here are packages with beautiful UIs that I use and recommend;
+ZorinOS comes with a built-in Software Store and here are packages with beautiful UIs that I use and recommend;
 <details>
   <summary>Floorp</summary>
     <ul>